Here’s a Marshall JMP-1 MIDI valve pre-amp that I’ve just serviced.

 RATTLE A' HUM

 Marshall JMP-1s now go for between £400 and £700 (yes, £700).
-If you can pick one up nearer £400, then I personally think you've got yourself a bargin and a seriously good bit of gear.
+If you can pick one up nearer £400, then I personally think you've got yourself a bargain and a seriously good bit of gear.

 MARSHALL JMP-1 FACTORY RESET

 WARNING: Implementing this procedure will permanently delete all user-made changes to any patches.
+If you want to save your JMP-1's memory, do a MIDI dump first.

 - Switch off JMP-1 via the power button on the far right.